GeorgeHineppygh3/University-MISC/README.md

 # University-MISC

-Code and things that you need for uni and a good way to make code online
+Hello, if you are here to see the Moon Illumination code please find it above.

+Thanks,

+Group 1d